 Person who files a petition in court to begin a lawsuit, also plaintiff.
 The petitioner is named as a party to the lawsuit.
-Respondent is the opposing party.
+Respondent, or defendant, is the opposing party.

 A written application to a court, usually the first pleading in a lawsuit, requesting a remedy available under law, also called a complaint.
 For example, a petition for dissolution of marriage is the first pleading filed in a divorce.

 A person who initiates a civil lawsuit.
 Similar to petitioner.
 The party who complains or sues in a personal action and is named as a party to the lawsuit.
 Defendant is the opposing party.

 A written statement setting out a cause of action (grounds for a lawsuit) or a defense of a legal case.

 In a criminal case, the defendant’s statement of “guilty” or “not guilty” in answer to the criminal charges against the defendant.

 Providing professional legal advice or services when there is a client relationship of trust and reliance.

 A court decision in an earlier case.
 Courts will generally “follow precedent,” using principles established in prior cases to decide the current case that has similar facts and raises similar legal issues.

 A court hearing that occurs in the initial stages of a criminal prosecution.
 In Iowa, the preliminary hearing takes place soon after an arrest and initial appearance.
 A defendant is entitled to a preliminary hearing unless the defendant has been indicted by a grand jury or a trial information or has waived the hearing.
 The purpose of the preliminary hearing is to determine if there is probable cause to believe the defendant committed a crime.